thunderheadone/one-sdk-ios/README.md

 *Note:*
 - If you are running in Admin mode on Android 6.0+, you must enable the “draw over other apps” permission through your OS settings.
 - Dynamic configuration of both Admin and User mode is supported.
+- **Important:** For apps configured with Firebase Cloud Messaging (FCM), or utilizes a third-party library using FCM, additional configuration is required.
+See more [here](#additional-configuration-required-for-apps-configured-with-push-messaging).

 **You have now successfully integrated the codeless Thunderhead SDK for Android.**